DoubleNemesis/Death-in-the-City/totb/README.md

-    code
-check i did it: scroll to top on vocab complete and update message does every door need pop up? no...so state and context alt texts! challenge pop up style diff to artefact only check speechbubble unnecessary space style green tick on completed challenges and office cards. call to action container > paper container? home components >  home component folder? office instructions close box and hide for duration? already have state in context isInstructionsModalDisplayed ? localstorage?? copyright mesage door component....scrap and just have pic of house...click to enter? mobile and desktop?
-OR scrap door component and use their house / yard as background for convo?? different task icons...green tick, red cross
+instructions come from teacher avatar and each task has a task sign better words list after vocab? trial task icons...green tick, red cross button in final speech bubble?? or my speech witness comp? too much opacity on seen witness? what happens when click competed challenge? more witness info words style of found artefacts in office inc text above challenge pop up style diff to artefact only door component....scrap and just have pic of house...click to enter? mobile and desktop?
+OR scrap door component and use their house / yard as background for convo?? witness multiple buttons like kirsten desktop view problem on hover for aretafcts witness sneaky cant see speachbubble
+"i didnt see anything of crime" change? can check kirsten's bin twice kirsten doesnt grey out style police statement like medical one ordervents ordervents render buttons and update speech bubble to show that u get extra data lucy - no door lucy conversation desktop "No. It's too dangerous.
+I can't help you." too short and last line too!! love letter on paper on desk? yes loveletter button pink on active? can't get to bin after task? alt texts! localstorage??